 to find out you have a genetic risk for certain diseases.
 Because it may reveal a

-chronic health condition, the test may also affect your coverage for health and life
+chronic health condition, the test may also affect your coverage for life insurance.

 What might affect my test results?